buffer/thug/doc/source/build.rst

 ^^^^^^^^^^^^

-Jsbeautifier beautifies, unpacks or deobfuscates JavaScript and handles popular online obfuscators. jsbeautifier code can be downloaded at https://github.com/einars/js-beautify
+Jsbeautifier beautifies, unpacks or deobfuscates JavaScript and handles popular online obfuscators.
+Jsbeautifier code can be downloaded at https://github.com/einars/js-beautify

 If not available as a package for your Linux distribution, the best way